munificent/ui-as-code/in-progress/parameter-freedom.md

 We want to be able to *statically* determine which arguments get bound to which parameters and thus which parameters use their default.
 Based on the *static* type of `fn`, we would expect `fn(10)` to bind 10 to the first parameter and use the default for the second.
-But that's exactly the opposite of how `random()` behaves if you call it directly.
+But that's exactly the opposite of how `range()` behaves if you call it directly.

 To avoid these cases, we restrict the rules around subtyping.
 The principle is: